Signed in as:

 This is not a platform.

-And like all structures, it has rooms, not for function, but for storytelling.
+And like all structures, it has rooms designed not just for function, but for storytelling.

-- The Whispering Walls stories that never made it to the meeting.
+The Whispering Walls, stories that never made it to the meeting.
+And many more.

 Within these rooms, archetypes gather: